 Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

 Urinary stones, also termed urolithiasis, refer to stone formation anywhere within the urinary tract.
-They may be asymptomatic or cause acute loin-to-groin pain due to acute ureteric obstruction.
+They may be asymptomatic or cause acute loin-to-groin pain due to ureteric obstruction.

-Calcium oxalate is the most common type of stone that is thought to develop from the precipitation of calcium crystals within the interstitium.
+Calcium oxalate is the most common type of stone and is thought to develop from the precipitation of calcium crystals within the interstitium.
 Accumulation of these crystals leads to the formation of ‘Randall's plaques’, which are subepithelial calcification of renal papillae.
 They are thought to act as a nidus for stone formation.